3L0C/wk/docs/reference/cli.md

   +keep chords.
 Helps prevent focus-stealing issues with compositor commands (default 75 ms).

+**--release**
+: Release the keyboard grab for every chord by default.
+Without this flag, wk holds the grab, and only a `+release` chord drops it.

 **-t, --top**
 : Position menu at top of screen.